Castell, Texas

 Castell (/kæˈstɛl/ ka-STEL) is a small unincorporated, rural town in Llano County, Texas, United States.
 It is part of the Texas German belt region, and most residents are still ethnic German-Texan.
 Its population was 104 at the 2010 census.
 Located in the heart of the Texas Hill Country, its northern border is formed by the Llano River.
 It was designated a Recorded Texas Historic Landmark in 1964, marker number 9440.

 Founding

-Castell began in 1847 as a land grant in Comanche territory settled by German abolitionists and Free-Soilers.
+Castell began in 1847 as a land grant in Comanche territory settled by German immigrants.
 The unsettled land had formerly been part of the Fisher–Miller Land Grant.

-It was part of a series of immigrant settlements sponsored by a group of prominent Germans known as the Adelsverein, including Count Emil von Kriewitz, John O. Meusebach, Prince Carl of Solms-Braunfels, Hermann Spiess, Gustav Schleicher, Ferdinand Ludwig Herff, and Count Carl Frederick Christion of Castell-Castell (1801–1850).
+It was part of a series of immigrant settlements sponsored by a group of prominent Germans known as the Adelsverein, including Baron Emil von Kriewitz, John O. Meusebach, Prince Carl of Solms-Braunfels, Hermann Spiess, Gustav Schleicher, Ferdinand Ludwig Herff, and Count Carl Frederick Christion of Castell-Castell (1801–1850).
 Count Castell was the vice president and business manager from the beginning of the Adelsverein until about the time of Castel's founding.
 The other communities were Schoenburg, Meerholz, Leiningen, and Bettina.
 The first two were unsuccessful from the start.
 Leiningen and Bettina had brief lives, with Bettina lasting only a year.
 Only Castell remains in Llano County.